-In order to ensure staff has good direction from the PEC and to ensure we provide the right information for the next meeting, we have the following questions:
+In order to ensure staff and the applicant have good direction from the PEC and to ensure we provide the right information for the next meeting, we have the following questions:

-- Does the PEC support the proposed Wildlife Mitigation Plan? - Does the PEC have comments on the proposed landscaping for the project, and the staff recommendation to preserve a buffer of trees south of the development? - What additional information, if any, is needed for the PEC to make a decision on the proposed Booth Heights Neighborhood Development Plan?
+- Does the PEC have comments on the building renderings and massing models? - What additional information, if any, is needed for the PEC to make a decision on the proposed Booth Heights Neighborhood Development Plan?